Luxury Villas in Umbria

 The oldest parts of this carefully restored estate are over 300 years old, nevertheless the villa combines rustic Umbrian charm with comfortable modernity.
 Podere Uliveto is located in the beautiful Umbrian hills close to Lake Trasimeno and offers its guests luxurious facilities like a sauna and cinema room, which is stylishly located on the lower ground floor of the main house.
 The old stables are transformed in a huge play area for kids and the large surroundings which include a small soccer field, an adventurous forest and a small lake offer kids and adults an unforgettable holiday.

-It stands in a commanding position with magnificent 360° views and has extensive private grounds, with ancient olives, an 18 x 4.5m overflow swimming pool overlooking the Reschio estate and several outdoor sitting and dining areas.
+It stands in a commanding position with magnificent 360° views and has an extensive parterre, a heated 20 x 5m infinity swimming pool with covered loggia, a tennis court and several outdoor sitting and dining areas.

 Set amongst its own magical estate of 117 acres, Villa Serena offers glamorous luxury in a setting of pure peace and tranquillity.
 This elegant 18th century villa has been lovingly restored by its interior designer owners.
 Rarely does one find this level of style and attention to detail in the midst of unspoilt nature.
 Perfectly placed to explore the glorious cultural heritage of Umbria and Tuscany, Villa Serena is a romantic haven.

 L'Antica Torre is perhaps the most unusual of our villas in Umbria, built on the ruins of a medieval tower with breathtaking views of the Umbrian countryside.

 Strategically positioned on the hill top the villa enjoys a superb position with breathtaking views across the immaculate countryside with its olive trees and lush green valleys.

 Rates: from £2,182 per week